-Gastritis is a painful medical condition diagnosed by the NYC gastroenterologist.
-Dr. Shawn Khodadadian, in which the stomach lining becomes inflamed.
+Gastritis is a painful medical condition diagnosed by NYC gastroenterologists, in which the stomach lining becomes inflamed.
 Gastritis is a term used to describe inflammation and injury to the cells lining the stomach.
 Gastritis is usually caused by a bacteria inthe stomach called helicobacter pylori or h.pylori.
 This is a common stomach bacteria leading to a stomach infection called h.pylori gastritis which can be a cause of stomach ulcers.
 Autoimmune conditions can also cause inflammation of the stomach.
 When we find h. pylori bacteria as the cause of gastritis during endoscopy, or via breath or stool test, h. pylori treatment is prescribed.
 Damage to the intestinal lining can also occur from drugs, particularly non steroidal inflammatory agents, alcohol and other substances.
 Gastritis should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan to exclude any underlying serious illness or condition.

 Gastritis is categorized as acute or chronic:

 - Acute gastritis starts suddenly and lasts for a short period time

 - Chronic gastritis persists for a long period of time.
 If chronic gastritis is left un‐treated, it may

 A less common form of gastritis is called “erosive gastritis” which can lead to bleeding and ulcers in the lining of the stomach.

 Gastritis pain has the tendency to occur in the upper portion of the abdomen and can radiate to the back at times.
 When asked to describe the sensation of gastritis patients use terms such as burning, aching, gnawing, or sore.
 Usually, a vague sense of discomfort is present, but the pain may be sharp, stabbing, or cutting.